 One of our favorite, free Disney World Christmas activities is the Disney Springs Christmas Tree Stroll.
-This stroll showcases twenty fabulous Christmas trees throughout the Disney Springs shopping area.
-Take a tour of the 2021 Christmas Tree Stroll and find out how to participate when you visit Disney World this holiday season.
+This Christmas scavenger hunt showcases nineteen fabulous Christmas trees throughout Disney Springs shopping areas.

 What Is The Disney Springs Christmas Tree Stroll?

-For the 2021 Christmas season find twenty Disney inspired Christmas Trees along the Christmas Tree Stoll.
-Several favorites have returned this year, but are joined by some cute new additions.
+For the 2023 Christmas season find nineteen Disney inspired Christmas trees along the Christmas Tree Stroll.
+Several favorites have returned this year, but are joined by some cute new trees including some that interact with MagicBand+.

 Where Do I Get A Disney Springs Christmas Tree Stroll Map